baseline in basketball

 • Out-of-Bounds Defence: Defenders must be aware of the baseline during out-of-bounds situations.
 By applying pressure and denying easy inbound passes, they can disrupt offensive plays and limit scoring opportunities for the opposing team.

-Strategy For Both Teams
+Strategy for Both Teams

 The baseline in basketball offers several strategic opportunities for both offensive and defensive play.
 Here are some strategies related to the baseline: